Lets vs Let’s: What’s the Difference in English Grammar?

 • My teacher lets us leave early on Fridays.

-• He never lets his dog inside the house.
+• He lets his dog sleep on the sofa.

 Meaning of Let’s